kadykov/mcp-openapi-schema-explorer/memory-bank/progress.md

    - Unit tests added for rendering logic.
    - Unit tests updated for URI builder, reference transformer, and path item rendering.
    - E2E tests updated for new structure and complex fixture.
+Added tests for resource completion.
    - Unit tests for `SpecLoaderService` updated for `swagger2openapi`.

 3. API Design